frifster/yougene/README.md

 While this repository is publicly visible, it is NOT open source.
 This software is released under a proprietary "Source Available" license.

-Copyright © 2025 You-Gene.
+Copyright © 2025 YouGene.
 All rights reserved.

 **Permitted Uses:**
 - Viewing source code for educational purposes